clara-ness/DSFBA_Project/README.md

 <!-- CONTACT -->
 ## Contact

-If you have any question feel free to contact us in writing an issue in this repository.
+If you have any question feel free to contact us in writting an issue in this repository.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements